 Or just serve it as a side salad.

 And friends, don’t forget to chew, especially the kale.
 Digestion starts in the mouth, and some of the benefits of kale begin with breaking the leaves while chewing.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Kale-Romaine Salad with Avocado and Sesame Salt

-    - 3 tbsp raw sesame seeds (a mix of black and white if you have)
+- 3 tablespoons raw sesame seeds (a mix of black and white if you have them)

-    - 1 heaping tsp of sea salt flakes
+- 1 heaping teaspoon of sea salt flakes

 - 1/4 small to medium red onion, finely sliced (julienne)